 How much should an AI SaaS company budget for content marketing each month?

-Budget $7,000–$15,000 monthly to see real traction.
+Budget from $7,000–$15,000 monthly to see real traction.
+Spending more will help you scale output, including to more immersive formats like video and interactive, and drive impact more quickly.
 Spending less usually buys inexperienced writers who might increase pageviews but lack the depth to help you close meaningful deals.

 How long does it typically take for content to impact pipeline and revenue?